emiche1108/emiche1108/README.md

 # Hi 👋, I'm Emiri

 Welcome to my GitHub profile!

 I have seven years of experience in corporate sales within the food industry.
-During this time, I witnessed the use of AI for demand forecasting and inventory management, which sparked my strong interest in the IT sector.
+During this time, I witnessed the use of AI for demand forecasting and inventory management, which ignited my strong interest
+in the IT sector.

-As a result, I decided to transition into the IT field and am currently undergoing intensive training at a school (from August to December 2024).
+As a result, I decided to transition into the IT field.

-I am acquiring foundational skills in programming languages and practical technologies.
+I am currently undergoing intensive training at a school (from August to December 2024), where I am gaining foundational skills in programming languages and practical technologies.
-Moving forward, I am focused on learning various programming languages and technologies to pursue a career in the IT industry.
+Moving forward, I am committed to learning various programming languages and technologies to pursue a career in the IT industry.